Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: The calibration landscape

 \subsection{Three stylised facts}

-\emph{Stylised Fact 1: All markets are underconfident about the distant future.} At long time horizons, prices in every domain become compressed toward 50\%, insufficiently extreme relative to the true outcome frequencies.
-The universal horizon component $\mu(\tau)$, computed as the mean slope across all domain--size cells at each time bin (Section~\ref{sec:decomposition}), rises from 0.99 (0--1 hour) to 1.32 (beyond one month); note that this cell-level mean differs from the simple average of the six aggregate domain slopes in Table~\ref{tab:slopes}, which are contract-weighted pooled estimates.
-This pattern is the classic favourite--longshot bias \citep{griffith1949odds,thaler1988anomalies,shin1991optimal,snowberg2010explaining} documented at unprecedented scale: at long horizons, favourites are systematically underpriced and longshots are overpriced.
-It persists after restricting to high-volume markets (Appendix~\ref{app:robustness}), is consistent with theoretical predictions about favourite--longshot bias worsening with time to expiration \citep{page2013prediction}, and is confirmed on Polymarket across all three comparable domains.
+\emph{Stylized Fact 1: Long-horizon prices are more compressed.} At long time horizons, prices in every domain move toward the favorite--longshot pattern: favorites are underpriced and longshots are overpriced.
+The universal horizon component $\mu(\tau)$, computed as the mean slope across all domain--size cells at each time bin (Section~\ref{sec:decomposition}), rises from 0.99 (0--1 hour) to 1.32 (beyond one month).
+This cell-level mean differs from the simple average of the six aggregate domain slopes in Table~\ref{tab:slopes}, which are contract-weighted pooled estimates.
+The pattern is consistent with prior evidence that favorite--longshot bias worsens with time to expiration \citep{page2013prediction} and is also visible on Polymarket across the three comparable domains.

-\emph{Stylised Fact 2: Domains follow different calibration trajectories (the full posterior $\beta$ matrix is in Table~\ref{tab:beta}).} This is the key insight.
-Political markets exhibit persistent underconfidence at nearly all horizons (slopes 0.93--1.83), with prices chronically compressed toward 50\%.
-A 70-cent contract in Politics one week before resolution corresponds to a true probability of approximately 83\%, not 70\%.
-Sports markets are well calibrated at short-to-medium horizons (slopes 0.90--1.10 from 0 to 48 hours) but become sharply underconfident at long horizons, reaching 1.74 beyond one month.
-Weather markets exhibit the opposite pattern: \emph{overconfidence} at short horizons (slopes 0.69--0.97 within 48 hours), where prices are too extreme.
-A journalist asking ``Should I trust this prediction market price?'' receives a fundamentally different answer depending on the subject matter and timing.
-These domain-specific trajectories replicate on Polymarket: Politics is underconfident (mean slope 1.31), Sports is near-calibrated (1.08), and Crypto is mildly underconfident (1.05).
+\emph{Stylized Fact 2: Domains follow different calibration trajectories (the full $\beta$ matrix is in Table~\ref{tab:beta}).} Political markets exhibit persistent underconfidence at nearly all horizons (slopes 0.93--1.83), with prices compressed toward 50\%.
+As a slope-only illustration, a 70-cent political contract one week before resolution maps to approximately 83\% when applying the domain-horizon slope alone; Section~\ref{sec:practical} gives the intercept-aware recalibration formula.
+Sports markets are close to calibrated at short-to-medium horizons (slopes 0.90--1.10 from 0 to 48 hours) but become underconfident at long horizons, reaching 1.74 beyond one month.
+Weather markets exhibit the opposite pattern at short horizons (slopes 0.69--0.97 within 48 hours), where prices are too extreme.
+These domain-specific trajectories are also visible on Polymarket: Politics is underconfident (mean slope 1.45 across reliable bins), Sports is near-calibrated (1.06), and Crypto is mildly underconfident (1.06).